jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Removal Only

 The "removal only" update condition rejects all updates except the full removal of the resource.

+==== State Dependent

+Like the "state required" save condition, this update condition allows you to create a @sparql query.
+A return variable of a simple update condition is expected.

 === Client Control